 Wines to Seek Out

 Charles Joguet is one of the Loire Valley's most influential wineries — and a rare case where the wines live up to the hype.
 In total, there are eight different Cabernet Franc wines and two Chenin Blanc wines from Touraine.

-The winery’s Cuvée Terroir blends together grapes from the Beaumont-en-Véron vineyard with several other Chinon cuvée, creating a fresh burst of juicy red fruits and momentous acidity.
+This wine blends together grapes from the Beaumont-en-Véron vineyard with several other Chinon vineyards, creating a cuvée that bursts with juicy red fruits and momentous acidity.
 It is a versatile, palate-cleansing red to pair with nearly any weeknight meal, and the natural starting point if you are new to this producer.

-But as you explore the single-vineyard wines, the complexity increases significantly.
-With Charles Joguet, site-specificity shines in mysterious ways, and the wines offer few easy answers.
-I recently sampled three of them in close succession and I was amazed by each.
-Les Varennes du Grand Clos leans more towards Bordeaux with its muscular body, savory complexion and delicate balance between leather and iris aromas.
-Clos du Chêne Vert relies on grapes from one of Chinon’s very best vineyards, which Charles Joguet owns outright.
-But the most monumental wine is the Clos de la Dioterie, a textbook example of why old vines are worth the effort despite their low yields of fruit.
+Charles Joguet’s most monumental wine — a textbook example of why old vines are worth the effort despite their low yields of fruit.
 Planted in the 1930s and '40s, Clos de la Dioterie yields a nearly mystical wine that is part flower patch, part wild animal.
 All at once it conjures thoughts of black raspberries, ripe plums, musk, peppercorns and — on the finish — a light touch of pepper jelly that strangely gives the wine a little spice.
-Don’t confuse this with an overbearing sensation of spicy; it is just an illusion of heat that brings the amazing wine to a conclusion.
+One of my favorite red wines in all of France.